THE MEF LEGACY SOCIETY

 The Foundation was seeded with a million dollars: half a million from the Forum's general operating fund and another half a million from the Foundation's Board of Governors.
-The Foundation, treated as a restricted project and led by the Forum’s former chairman Irwin Hochberg, has its own governing board composed of select Forum board members and other donors.
+The Foundation, treated as a restricted project, has its own governing board composed of select Forum board members and other donors.

-The Forum asks its donors to consider creating a lasting legacy by including FMEF in their estate plans.
-To learn more about making a charitable bequest to the Forum, please contact Matthew Bennett, Director of Development, by calling 215-546-5406 ext.
-114 or email Bennett@MEForum.org.
+The Forum asks its donors to consider creating a lasting legacy by including MEF in their estate plans.
+To learn more about making a charitable bequest to the Forum, please contact Gregg Roman, by calling 215-546-5406 ext.
+104 or emailing Roman@MEForum.org.

 Your gift will enhance the Forum's capabilities while allowing you to transfer more wealth to your heirs at a lower cost.
 Each of the following 4 methods serves a different purpose and fits a specific investment plan:

 Please inform us of your intention to plan your giving, so we can recognize you as a member of the MEF Legacy Society and work with you, your family, and your financial advisor to develop a personalized approach.

 A bequest does not cost you anything during your lifetime and can lessen the tax burden on your heirs.
 You retain full ownership and control of your assets during your life; the gift goes to the Forum only upon your death.
 There is the added benefit of an estate tax deduction for the value of the gift.
 How to donate with a charitable bequest: